 All domestic students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

 International students cannot enrol concurrently in the Diploma in Languages alongside their primary program unless they can complete both programs within the duration of their primary program CoE.
 For more information please contact the ESOS Student Compliance Unit ESOS@newcastle.edu.au.

-English Language Proficiency Requirements Applicants for whom English is not the first language must provide evidence that they meet the University’s English proficiency requirements http://www.newcastle.edu.au/policy/000104.html
+English Language Proficiency Requirements Applicants for whom English is not the first language must provide evidence that they meet the University’s English proficiency requirements of 6.5 no subtest less than 6.0 and have attained the relevant IELTS standard. http://www.newcastle.edu.au/policy/000104.html